-In the latest iteration of his teaching career, he is enjoying the challenge of bringing the discipline of Visual Communications to the UAE, and is very much looking forward to educating the next generation of Graphic Designers at Middlesex University, Dubai.
+Eddie has taught extensively over the past 23 years to a wide variety of learners on a broad range of programmes.
+In the latest iteration of his teaching career, he is enjoying the challenge of bringing the discipline of Visual Communications to the UAE.

 Primarily, designing with and visually interpreting non-visual cultural material, i.e. traditional ‘Sean Nós’ singing, and how traditional singers are made.
 That particular work took the form of a suite of photo etchings and were exhibited in Ireland in 2009.

 ‘A Topography of Absence’ – an ongoing immersive photography project that infers from and visually interprets the work of the author John McGahern.